Minimax detection of localized signals in statistical inverse problems: Results

 \subsubsection{Radon transform}

 Let us finally discuss the example of computerized tomography already mentioned in the introduction.
-Here, we restrict ourselves to spatial dimension $2$, in order to ease readibility.
+Here, we restrict ourselves to spatial dimension $2$, in order to ease readability.
 We stress, however, that all subsequent results can be extended to any dimensions.
-Mathematically, this is modelled by the integral operator $R: L^2(\mathcal{B})\to L^2(Z, (1-t^2)^{-1/2})$, where $\mathcal{B}=\{x\in \R^2: |x|\leq 1\}$ and $Z= [-1,1]\times[0,2\pi)$, given by
+Mathematically, this is modeled by the integral operator $R: L^2(\mathcal{B})\to L^2(Z, (1-t^2)^{-1/2})$, where $\mathcal{B}=\{x\in \R^2: |x|\leq 1\}$ and $Z= [-1,1]\times[0,2\pi)$, given by

 known as the Radon transform.
 The singular system of $R$ is analytically known (see \cite{natterer2001}).
 Let $I= \{(k,l): k\in \N_0,\, |l|\leq k,\, k+l \text{ even}\}$.
 We define functions $u_{(k,l)}\in L^2(\mathcal{B})$, $(k,l)\in I$ by